ptopsutin/message-ru/README.md

 To those IPs you can then send an HTTP request with the following link in the path: github.com/vshymanskyy/StandWithUkraine/blob/main/docs/ToRussianPeople.md

+Why?
+It will appear in their server access logs.
+If there is enough traffic hitting their servers with this URL they may notice it.

 ## Method 1 - use Docker (recommended)

 ```